2025 Illinois First-Time Homebuyer Programs and Loans

 First-time homebuyer programs in Illinois

-Illinois offers a few statewide first-time homebuyer programs through the Illinois Housing Development Authority (IHDA) — their aim is to ease the financial burden of purchasing a home for first-time homebuyers by assisting with down payments, closing costs and affordable mortgage options to eligible individuals and families.
+Illinois offers several statewide and county-wide first-time homebuyer programs.
+The goal is to ease the financial burden of purchasing a home for first-time homebuyers by assisting with down payments, closing costs and affordable mortgage options for eligible individuals and families.

 IHDAccess Forgivable Mortgage

-The IHDAccess Forgivable Mortgage program features a 30-year, fixed-rate mortgage, as well as a silent second mortgage equivalent to 4% of the purchase price (up to $6,000) to cover the down payment and closing costs.
-Applicable to all mortgage types, this is forgiven monthly over 10 years; however, if you sell or refinance before the 10-year forgiveness period ends, the unpaid balance will become due.
+The IHDAccess Forgivable Mortgage program — offered through the Illinois Housing Development Authority (IHDA) — provides a 30-year, fixed-rate mortgage and a silent second mortgage equal to 4% of the purchase price (up to $6,000) to cover the down payment and closing costs.
+Applicable to all mortgage types, this down payment assistance program is forgiven monthly over 10 years.
+However, if you sell or refinance before the 10-year forgiveness period ends, any unpaid balance will become due.

 Requirements